+For example, the Bariatric Resource Services COEs have helped reduce the long-term personal, clinical and economic costs of obesity by decreasing complications, readmissions and mortality rates.
 Dedicated nurse case managers have expertise and insights into bariatric patients and their comorbid conditions, while the clinical team promotes lifelong behavioral and dietary changes.
-One UnitedHealthcare Bariatric COE, when compared to non-COE providers, reduced mortality by 15 percent, readmissions by 16 percent, and reoperations by 12 percent.6 Participants had a $4,239 lower average cost per surgical episode.
+One UnitedHealthcare Bariatric COE, when compared to non-COE providers, reduced mortality by 15 percent, readmissions by 16 percent, and reoperations by 12 percent.
+Participants had a $4,239 lower average cost per surgical episode.

 Support programs can also lead to better care.
 For instance, a chemotherapy preauthorization program avoids the waiting period of up to 3 weeks that cancer patients face while insurers review their proposed chemotherapy plan.
 Instead, the program works with cancer providers on a set of best practices so they can determine the appropriate chemotherapy regimen for the stage and type of cancer.